Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): Stitched design validation

 \subsection{Analogue biasing}

 Testing of the analogue biasing block begins with tuning the bandgap reference voltages (see Sec.~\ref{sec:moss_matrix_dacs}), followed by measuring the DAC reference voltages and currents.
-Each DAC (8 per region, 640 per MOSS chip) is then varied over its full range, and its output is measured via external ADCs connected to dedicated bonding pads on the long edge of the chip.
+Each DAC (8 per region, 640 per MOSS sensor) is then varied over its full range, and its output is measured via external ADCs connected to dedicated bonding pads on the long edge of the sensor.
 The purpose of this test is to verify that the in-pixel front-end can be biased within the designed range.

 The distributions of reference currents and voltages for all regions are shown in Fig.~\ref{fig:dac-vref-iref}.
 The average values are close to the target values of \SI{10.2}{\micro\ampere} and \SI{0.4}{\volt} for $\Iref$ and $\Vref$, respectively.
-The spread, depending also on the limited precision of the bandgap tuning, is small enough (FWHM less than \SI{5}{\percent}) to provide reliable biasing references across regions and chips.
-The few outliers are not expected to affect chip operation, as their impact can be compensated by adjusting the corresponding DAC settings.
+The spread, depending also on the limited precision of the bandgap tuning, is small enough (FWHM less than \SI{5}{\percent}) to provide reliable biasing references across regions and sensors.
+The few outliers are not expected to affect sensor operation, as their impact can be compensated by adjusting the corresponding DAC settings.

 An analysis was performed for each DAC to assess linearity and operational range.
 As an example, Fig.~\ref{fig:dac-inl} shows the distribution of integral non-linearity for all measured current and voltage DACs.
 In general, linearity stays within 3~DAC counts for the 8-bit DACs (see Sec.~\ref{subsec:architecture}).
+The same result was observed for the differential non-linearity.
 DACs with integral non-linearity above 3~counts were considered non-compliant. $\Ir$ and $\Vb$ DACs show larger non-linearity than the others.
 For $\Ir$, this is due to the difficulty of supplying and measuring very small currents of the order of a few picoamperes.
 For $\Vb$, changing its value in a critical range can strongly affect the operating point, altering the power consumption of the pixel matrix and causing supply voltage drops that affect the voltage measurement itself.

 A region passes the analogue biasing test if all its DACs perform within predefined ranges, ensuring that reliable biasing conditions of the pixel matrix can be established within the operational range (see Sec.~\ref{subsubsec:two_params_scan}).
 In total, \SI{0.65}{\percent} of regions did not meet this criterion.